Computer programming: Programming languages

 Many computer languages provide a mechanism to call functions provided by shared libraries.
 Provided the functions in a library follow the appropriate run-time conventions (e.g., method of passing arguments), then these functions may be written in any other language.
+Annual rankings by IEEE Spectrum analyze programming language popularity using metrics such as job postings, search trends, and developer activity.

 Learning to program

 Learning to program has a long history related to professional standards and practices, academic initiatives and curriculum, and commercial books and materials for students, self-taught learners, hobbyists, and others who desire to create or customize software for personal use.
 Since the 1960s, learning to program has taken on the characteristics of a popular movement, with the rise of academic disciplines, inspirational leaders, collective identities, and strategies to grow the movement and make institutionalize change.
 Through these social ideals and educational agendas, learning to code has become important not just for scientists and engineers, but for millions of citizens who have come to believe that creating software is beneficial to society and its members.
+Computer science education participation has expanded significantly in recent years, with millions of students gaining introductory programming experience through schools and online platforms.